TechifyDev1/wallet_system/README.md

 ## Notes

-- Protected routes are configured in `SecurityConfig` using stateless JWT authentication.
+- Error responses are centralized in the global exception handler.
-- The backend is set up for app clients and also contains cookie-based login handling for non-app clients.
+- The backend supports mobile app clients and also contains cookie-oriented login handling for non-app clients.
-- Error responses are centralized through a global exception handler.
+- Security and transaction guarantees described in the mobile README are enforced here on the server side.